 Fortunately most organisations today will have some form of employee database.
-This can be a gold mine for data scientists who want to explain or predict employee turnover.
+This can be a gold mine for data scientists who want to analyse, explain or predict employee turnover.

 Typically around your organisation you will have a disparate set of databases such as salary databases, employee address databases, onboarding and recruitment records, etc. They are probably maintained by different departments.